nus-cs2103-AY1819S2/cs2103-website/schedule/week11/tutorial-cs2103.md

-**A. One member do a quick demo of your v1.3 using the jar file** (preferably a different member from previous weeks):
+**A. Two members do a quick demo of your v1.3 using the jar file.**

 **B. Divide these questions among team members and get ready to answer them.**